 Fort Belvoir, Va. –

 DCAA was founded on July 1, 1965 when it assumed responsibility for contract auditing for all of DoD.
 In announcing the decision to create a consolidated audit function, Secretary of Defense McNamara stated, “We have created a new department wide agency, the Defense Contract Audit Agency, to increase efficiency and lower the cost of Government auditing of defense contracts.”
-The first Director was William B. Petty, former Deputy Comptroller of the Navy.

 Initially, DCAA was established as a headquarters element with seven subordinate organizations or regions named for major cities.
 The regional construct has remained but the names of the regions have changed numerous times switching from cities to geographical regions.
 The last major reorganization was in 2016 when the Agency realigned to what it is today with three geographical Regions, four Corporate Audit Directorates, and a Field Detachment for classified work.